blankaiwang/BYTE_nbench/README.md

 # BYTE_nbench
-Previously known as BYTE's Native Mode Benchmarks Since the primary web site http://www.tux.org/~mayer/linux/bmark.html is temporarily not available, I create a copy of source file of BYTE's nbench-2.23 here in github.
+Previously known as BYTE's Native Mode Benchmarks.

+Since the primary web site http://www.tux.org/~mayer/linux/bmark.html is temporarily not available, I create a copy of source file of BYTE's nbench-2.23 here in github.

+Here follows the original README

 February 18, 2003
 -----------------